 Suddenly, that little puppy now weighs 65 pounds and seems to be getting bigger by the day.

-Fido seems to be holding the family for ransom.
-He demands a daily walk — rain, hail, or shine — or he will dig up the back yard.
+Fido seems to be holding the family to ransom.
+He demands a daily walk — rain, hail, or shine — or he will dig up the backyard.

-The beautiful lawn and garden is now a disaster zone with holes everywhere and chewed dog toys littering the yard.
+The beautiful lawn and garden are now a disaster zone, with holes everywhere and chewed dog toys littering the yard.
 That favorite outdoor chair now belongs to Fido.

 Watch out, Fido is now taking over the bed…